 - American Board of Neurochemistry & Nutrition Fellow (FABNN)

-These sub-specialities often focus on patients whose health needs are unmet by traditional care techniques.
-Each sub-specialty requires passage of additional exams, as well as demonstration of relevant clinical experience.
+These subspecialties often focus on patients whose health needs are unmet by traditional care techniques.
+Each sub-specialty requires passage of additional exams, as well as a demonstration of relevant clinical experience.

 Neuromusculoskeletal Medicine Chiropractors